Why Chickens Scratch the Ground

 "Take that ring off NOW," demanded the rooster.
 "Every hen in this chicken yard belongs to me.
 You are a chicken.
 You are not a hawk.
 Now take that ring off, and throw it away!
 You are marrying me!"

-The hen threw away the ring.
+This made the hen throw away the ring.

 Shortly after that, the hawk flew down to the chicken yard.
 He carried a beautiful coat of feathers.
 "Where are you, my love?" he asked.
 "I brought the feathers you need to fly high in the sky."

 The hen saw the hawk.
 She was embarrassed and ran off to hide.
 The hawk flew around the yard until he found her.
 Right away he saw that the ring he had given her was gone.
 "Where is my ring?" he asked in an angry voice.

 She tried to tell several stories about losing the ring.
 Then she finally told the hawk the truth that she had thrown the ring away.